nowzoo/ngx-strap/README.md

 export class MyModule { }
 ```

-You can do the same in components...
+You can do the same within the scope of a component...
 ```ts
 import { Component } from '@angular/core';
 import { NgxStrapTooltipOptions } from '@nowzoo/ngx-strap';